 Windham Civic Centre and Centre Church Building Condition Report

 The Centre Church in Windham was built in 1830 and has a traditional New England-style frame, as well as elements of Federal and Greek Revival design.
 The church was turned over to the town in 1970 when it was decommissioned for religious use.
-In the years following, the church threatened with demolition because its poor condition posed a public safety hazard.
+In the years following, the church was threatened with demolition because its poor condition posed a public safety hazard.
 The Committee to Preserve the Centre Church formed and successfully nominated the building to the State and National Registers of Historic Places in 1979.
-Since then, the building has been used as a community and event center, as well as a public library.
-The Town of Windham is committed to maintaining the property for community use, and an $8,000 Preserve New York grant will enable the municipality to hire Ryan Biggs Clark Davis of Clifton Park to complete a full structural analysis of the church.
+Since then, the building has been used as a community and event center, as well as a public library, and the Town of Windham has committed to maintaining the property for community use.
+An $8,000 Preserve New York grant will enable the municipality to hire Ryan Biggs Clark Davis of Clifton Park to complete a full structural analysis of the church.
 This will be a first step to continued preservation and maintenance of an important community asset.

 Antique Boat Museum - $9,000